“The performance was meticulously nuanced, witty and chic.” **** The Times

 The ensemble also strives to create a platform for cross-disciplinary collaboration and they recently created a ‘musical exhibition’ with photographer Thurstan Redding.
 Future plans include a residency at Aldeburgh Music in September 2016 developing a new interpretation of Shakespeare’s The Winter’s Tale with director Nina Brazier and composer Kim Ashton, and working with New Dots in November 2016.

 The Hermes Experiment’s repertoire list is available here.

-The Hermes Experiment is generously supported by the RVW Trust, Hinrichsen Foundation, Britten-Pears Foundation and The Nicholas Boas Charitable Trust.
+The Hermes Experiment is generously supported by the Arts Council England, RVW Trust, Hinrichsen Foundation, Britten-Pears Foundation and Nicholas Boas Charitable Trust.